Raphael-Boichot/A-Game-Boy-Printer-emulator-in-1998/README.md

 ![Hardware](PCB/PCB.png)

 You can order a [dedicated PCB matching the schematic](/PCB).
-Just buy a [90° male DB25 parallel port](https://fr.aliexpress.com/item/1005006186899118.html) and a [GBC/GBA link plug](https://fr.aliexpress.com/item/1005006358075502.html).
+Just buy a [90° male DB25 parallel port](https://fr.aliexpress.com/item/1005006186899118.html) and a [GBC/GBA serial socket](https://fr.aliexpress.com/item/1005006358075502.html).
 Using a PCB avoids struggling with SIN/SOUT inversions.

 ## Using the code in 2024: still working !